orthecreedence/hustle/README.md

 available on its original tube for others to consume via [reserve](#hustlequeuereserve).

 - `priority` specifies the new priority to set on the item being released.
 If unspecified, will default to the item's original priority.
+Default: `1024`
+- `delay` specifies how many seconds the jb must wait before becoming ready after releasing it.
+Default: `0`
 - `success` is fired when the item is released back into the queue.
 - `error` is fired if something went wrong while releasing.